Vonshad/Offensive_Sec/writeups/tomghost.md

 ![alt text](https://i.imgur.com/JaQLTK6.png "nmap results")

-What seems the most interesting is the combination of **ports 8009 and 8080**.
+What seems to be the most interesting is the combination of **ports 8009 and 8080**.

 ### *Port 8080 -- Tomcat webserver*